Lesley Neuman: The First Touch Gentling Your Mustang

 Please understand that horse ownership can be expensive.
 Even a free horse can be expensive!
 In addition to housing and fencing (or paying a monthly boarding fee), food, veterinary care, tack and gear, wild horses need training!

 The reason for the low adoption price is not that the horse has low value, but that it is untrained.
-When you purchase a domstic horse, you are mainly purchasing training.
+When you purchase a domestic horse, you are mainly purchasing training.
 I firmly believe that anyone can gentle a wild horse who makes a personal commitment to learn and "keep showing up".
 But eventually the horse needs training.
 Training for the saddle does, in most cases, require professional help for a good outcome.
-Budget for it!